Odeon Theatre, Hobart: History

-The idea for a world-class theatre for the people of Tasmania was conceived by merchant E.J.
-Miller, who made his fortune on the Zeehan mineral field.

-Miller would have witnessed the rising popularity of the first silent films in vaudeville programming at the Gaiety Theatre and Theatre Royal in the township of Zeehan.
-Travelling to the United States, Miller visited every major city and studied the latest picture theatre designs to immerse himself in the emerging industry.
+Tasmanian entrepreneur E.J.
+Miller envisioned a world-class picture theatre in Hobart after witnessing the rising popularity of silent films in vaudeville programming at Zeehan's Gaiety Theatre and Theatre Royal.
+Miller, whose wealth was derived from the lucrative Zeehan mineral field, travelled to the United States, visited major cities and studied the latest advancements in picture theatre designs.
 On his return to Tasmania he engaged with Hobart architect George Stanley Crisp, who had previously designed the Art Nouveau Palace Theatre opposite the Hobart GPO on Elizabeth Street.
 Located on the corner of Liverpool Street and Watchorn Street, Miller's original theatre design was intended to be a replica of The Strand in New York.